casey-sayre/api-1-infra/README.md

 # localstack

-Create queue, topic, subscription so API can inform websocket server of updates
+Create queue, topic, subscription so API can inform websocket server of updates.

+Must run these commands from a terminal in the docker network, for example from a vs code terminal running in this dev container.

 ```
 $ aws configure